EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 ## Scope

-Studies are considered for TRACE-CpG where they provide genome-wide DNAm data from matched human brain and peripheral tissue samples and either:
+Studies are considered for TRACE-CpG where they provide DNAm data from matched human brain and peripheral tissue samples and either:

 - report CpG-level cross-tissue concordance statistics; or